Siege of Savannah: Attack

-Against the advice of many of his officers, d'Estaing launched the assault against the British position on the morning of October 9.
+Against the advice of many of his officers, Estaing launched the assault against the British position on the morning of October 9.
 The success depended in part on the secrecy of some its aspects, which were betrayed to Prevost well before the operations were supposed to begin around 4:00 am.
 Fog caused troops attacking the Spring Hill redoubt to get lost in the swamps, and it was nearly daylight when the attack finally got underway.
 The redoubt on the right side of the British works had been chosen by the French admiral in part because he believed it to be defended only by militia.
-In fact, it was defended by a combination of militia and Scotsmen from John Maitland's 71st Regiment of Foot, Fraser's Highlanders, who had distinguished themselves at Stono Ferry.
+In fact, it was defended by a combination of militia and British regulars from Maitland's 71st Regiment of Foot, who had distinguished themselves at Stono Ferry.
 The militia included riflemen, who easily picked-off the white-clad French troops when the assault was underway.
-Admiral d'Estaing was twice wounded, and Polish cavalry officer Casimir Pulaski, fighting with the Americans, was mortally wounded.
+Estaing was twice wounded, and Polish cavalry officer Casimir Pulaski, fighting with the Americans, was mortally wounded.
 By the time the second wave arrived near the redoubt, the first wave was in complete disarray, and the trenches below the redoubt were filled with bodies.
-Attacks intended as feints against other redoubts of the British position were easily taken.
+Attacks intended as feints against other redoubts of the British position were easily repulsed.

 The second assault column was commanded by the Swedish Count Curt von Stedingk, who managed to reach the last trench.
 He later wrote in his journal, "I had the pleasure of planting the American flag on the last trench, but the enemy renewed its attack and our people were annihilated by cross-fire".
 He was forced back by overwhelming numbers of British troops, left with some 20 men—all were wounded, including von Stedingk.
 He later wrote, "The moment of retreat with the cries of our dying comrades piercing my heart was the bitterest of my life".

-After an hour of carnage, d'Estaing ordered a retreat.
-On October 17, Lincoln and d'Estaing abandoned the siege.
+After an hour of carnage, Estaing ordered a retreat.
+On October 17, Lincoln and Estaing abandoned the siege.